Nsustain/.github/profile/README.md

   <br>
 		Connect with people who know the environmental problems that need solutions.
-		Connect with people who can develop open-source solutions for the
+		Connect with programmers who want to help the e[<b>n</b>]vironment &
-    e[<b>n</b>]vironment &
     [<b>sustain</b>]ability.
 </p>